-Akuma no Riddle has been digitally published in English as Riddle Story of Devil by Kadokawa Bookwalker since October 29, 2014.
+Akuma no Riddle has been published digitally in English by Kadokawa Bookwalker since October 29, 2014.
 Seven Seas Entertainment has been releasing the series in print since October 27, 2015.
-It has also bee published in Spanish by Ivrea España since March 2016.
+It has also been published in Spanish by Ivrea España.

 The Survival game is a special kind of genre, one that has, within a set of parameters, a wide selection of customization.
 One series can focus on the traditional battle royale setting, while another can use the murder mystery to accomplish its goals.
 For Akuma no Riddle, there is only one target and everyone in her class (except one would-be assassin) wants her dead.
 Does this series nail it's own approach to the survival game genre?
 Not really, but at least it looks pretty!

 Story: The premise is simple: one girl and her BFF against the rest of her all female class.
 Each one of her potential killers only has one shot at ending her life and if they succeed, they are allowed anything they desire.

 A story like this one relies heavily on its characters, as the atmosphere, exposition and the like are dictated on character interactions.
 However, as I'll get to later, the characters of this series range from generic to straight rip offs of other character ideas for other survival game series.
 With this in mind, there is no true atmosphere, no suspense to any of the murder attempts.
 There are betrayals and surprises and a few moments of the story are actually pretty well thought out, but at the end of the day, without a memorable cast, all this series has going for it is a typical story about temptation with a dash of lifeless yuri.